UniversalDependencies/UD_Maltese-MUDT/README.md

 	* Removed the old version of the Maltese UD treebank, prepared the repository and updated README
 * 2018-10-07
 	* Added the files, updated README
+* 2018-10-11
+	* Added the files converted to UDv2 (see above), updated README

 ## References
 **(Čéplö 2018)** Slavomír Čéplö.
 (2018) [Constituent order in Maltese: A quantitative analysis](http://www.bulbul.sk/phd/Text/Slavomir_Ceplo-text.pdf).
 Prague: Charles University.